Navid200/xDrip/docs/Updates.md

 | Stable         | Stable and Beta are usually the same |

-To download xDrip, go [here](https://github.com/NightscoutFoundation/xDrip/).
-To download the latest stable version, go to "Latest".
+You can download the latest stable version from "Latest" [here](https://github.com/NightscoutFoundation/xDrip/).
-To access the nightly builds (least tested but more recent), go to "Releases".
+You can download the nightly builds (least tested but more recent), from "Releases" [here](https://github.com/NightscoutFoundation/xDrip/).

 ![](./images/Releases.png)